yining1023/curriculum/FriendlyMachineLearning.md

 This is intended for high school students between 10 and 18 years old, teachers who are interested in teaching introductions to machine learning in their classes, and any programming beginners who would like to learn more about machine learning.
 Some familiarity with basic concepts of programming can be helpful.

 ### Pacing / Duration
+This workshop can will take an approximate of 1 hour and 45 minutes.
 While this session can work as an introduction class to various machine learning concepts, ideally students can continue exploring more creative uses of machine learning.

   - :30 Overview, context, examples and vocabulary
-  - :30 Living coding session: How to use KNN to build a Teachable Machine
+  - :30 Living coding session: How to create an Image Classifier
-  - :30 Try it yourself: Experiement with other examples in ml5.js
+  - :30 Try it yourself: Experiment with other examples in ml5.js
-  - :15 Quick and dirty show: Show what you built
   - :15 Wrap-up discussion & sharing, reflection or journal and next steps

 ### Materials